You are here

-Felician College is proud to offer our students a wide compliment of student services to assist them and improve their student experience throughout their education process.
+Felician University is proud to offer our students a wide compliment of student services to assist them and improve their student experience throughout their education process.
 Here is some information about some of our student services that you will need in order to prepare and get started in your life as a Felician Student.

 Student ID Card/Parking Permit (Lodi/Rutherford Campuses)

 Once you are registered for classes, you can bring your Class Admit Slip to the Student Government Office in Albin Obal Hall on the Lodi campus to purchase your Student Identification Card and parking sticker ($5 each), which will be valid throughout your degree program.
 Parking stickers are required to park at any of our main campuses.
 If you will be attending one of our programs at an off-site location, please check with your site director for parking information.
 You are encouraged to purchase your parking sticker within two weeks of registering for classes in order to avoid receiving a parking ticket.
 Please contact security at 201-559-3561 for more information.

 It is important that you obtain and use a Felician email address.
 Administrative offices and faculty will use this email address as a primary way to contact you during your time as a Felician student.
 When you register for classes, your Felician email address and password will be mailed to your primary mailing address.
 In addition, this letter will provide you with information you need to access WebAdvisor, an online platform that will enable you to view information such as your schedule and grades, and to interact with various campus offices.
 For email or Webadvisor issues, or if you do not receive required login information, please contact the IT Help Desk or call 201.559.6165.